Applies to England

 Panels can decide to hear appeals in different ways.
 It can either:

 - Alternatively, the panel may choose to hear the admission authority’s case first, and then break to make a decision on whether to uphold the appeal at this stage.
-If the panel do not uphold the appeal at this stage the appeal will then proceed to Part 2, and the panel will hear your case for appeal.
+If the panel do not uphold the appeal at this stage the appeal will then proceed to stage 2, and the panel will hear your case for appeal.
 The panel will then break to make their decision on whether to uphold the appeal.

 Before the actual hearing, you will receive information about what will happen on the day.